nlevin11/skiGame/skier_game_technical.md

 ## Methods

-`purchase` - checks to see if user has money avalible to purchase item, and if they do it marks it as purchased and calls GameManager.subtractMoney(price)
+`purchase` - checks to see if user has money avalible to purchase item, and if they do it marks it as purch

 # Data Model - Figma